aaronstockdill/PAUL/README.md

 The function is "forward" is used if you can identify a sentence that the brain passed to you that is clearly not yours.
 Include a keyword that you think would help in finding the correct module, otherwise the user will not get any useful response.

     brain2.forward(sentence, keyword)

+To log anything, use the brain2.log(string) method, passing a what you want logged in the string.
+If the VERBOSE flag is set in user\_info, it will be shown on the screen.
+It is always logged to log.txt.

 More API functions tend to be added over time (as I find I need them).
 The rest is basically up to you, using standard Python programming, using the os module to execute applescript or other stuff as necessary.
 It's basically anything goes!
 Be as creative as you can, be it X10 Home Automation, jokes, or something else you've dreamed up!